martinbenes1996/jpeglib/docs/source/usage.rst

 >>> Y,CbCr,qt = im.read_dct()

-What you recieve is tensors of luminance and chrominance DCT coefficients and quantization tables, read more specific information in the `documentation <https://jpeglib.readthedocs.io/en/latest/reference.html#jpeglib.JPEG.read_dct>`_.
+What you recieve is tensors of luminance and chrominance DCT coefficients and quantization tables, read more specific information in the `jpeglib.JPEG.read_dct <https://jpeglib.readthedocs.io/en/latest/reference.html#jpeglib.JPEG.read_dct>`_ documentation.

 Writing the DCT coefficients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^